40+ MongoDB Interview Questions 2025: Mongoose, Aggregation & Schema Design

 const User = mongoose.model('User', userSchema);

-This is the most important schema design decision in MongoDB.
+Schema design is the most important architectural decision in MongoDB applications.

 // GOOD: Embed addresses in user document